abhijitray7810/Linux-Questions-100/BASIC_LEVEL_QUESTIONS/Linux Fundamentals.md

 - Differences: Linux is free & open-source, Unix is proprietary; Linux supports more hardware platforms.
 ## Q2.
 What is Linux and why is it important for DevOps?
 - Linux is an open-source, Unix-like operating system widely used in servers, cloud environments, and containers.
 DevOps engineers rely on Linux for running web/app servers, automating deployments, managing cloud infrastructure, and handling system monitoring.
 It's the backbone of most cloud platforms and containerization technologies.
+## Q3.
+What are the main components of Linux OS?
+- Kernel
+- System libraries
+- System utilities
+- Hardware layer